mindspore-ai/docs/docs/federated/docs/source_en/secure_vertical_federated_learning_with_DP.md

 However, the gradients passed back from the leader to the follower contain more information, allowing the follower to invert the labels held by the leader from the gradients.
 In such a context, we need to provide stronger privacy guarantees for the training of vFL to avoid the risk of label leakage.

-Differential privacy is a definition of privacy based strictly on statistics/information theory that ensures that changes in any individual data do not make a significant difference in the output of the algorithm (usually achieved by overlapping the distribution of random variables).
-Thus, it is ensured in theory that there is no possibility for the algorithm's results to be inverted to the individual data.
-This design scheme is based on label differential privacy, which provides differential privacy guarantees for the labels of the leader participants during vertical federated learning training, so that an attacker cannot invert the label information of the data from the returned gradients.
+Differential privacy (DP) is a definition of privacy based strictly on statistics/information theory.

+The core idea behind DP is to induce randomness to confuse each individual data's influence on the algorithm's result, making sure that it is hard for the algorithm's results to be inverted to the individual data.
+See [1] for an excellent survey.
+This scheme is based on label differential privacy (label dp) [2], which provides differential privacy guarantees for the labels of the leader participants during vertical federated learning training, so that an attacker cannot invert the label information of the data from the returned gradients.

 ## Algorithm Implementation